christabely/alx-system_engineering-devops/0x00-shell_basics/README.md

 Symbolic links can span different filesystems, but hard links cannot.
 Deleting the original file of a hard link retains the data; for a symbolic link, it breaks the link.

+# Wildcads

+Wildcards are characters or symbols used to represent patterns of filenames or paths.
+They allow you to perform operations on multiple files that match a specified pattern.
+Here are some commonly used wildcards and how they work:

+1. `*` (Asterisk):
+Matches any number of characters (including none).
+Example: `ls *.txt` matches all files ending with ".txt."

+2. `?` (Question Mark):
+Matches a single character.
+Example: `ls file?.txt` matches "file1.txt," "fileA.txt," etc.

+3. `[ ]` (Square Brackets):
+Matches a single character within the specified range or set.
+Example: `ls file[0-9].txt` matches "file1.txt," "file2.txt," ..., "file9.txt."

+4. `[! ]` (Exclamation Mark Inside Square Brackets):
+Matches a single character NOT in the specified range or set.
+Example: `ls file[!A-Z].txt` matches any "file*.txt" except those with an uppercase letter.

+5. `{ }` (Curly Braces):
+Generates a list of comma-separated options.
+Example: `mv file{1,2}.txt destination` moves "file1.txt" and "file2.txt" to the "destination" directory.

+6. `**` (Double Asterisk) - Recursive Wildcard:
+Matches directories and their contents recursively.
+Useful for searching or performing actions on files within subdirectories.
+Example: `grep 'pattern' **/*.txt` searches for "pattern" in all .txt files in subdirectories.

+Usage:
+Wildcards are commonly used with commands like `ls`, `cp`, `mv`, `rm`, `find`, and others.
+To use wildcards, simply include them in your command along with the pattern you want to match.

+# Types of Commands

+1. **Internal Commands**:
+These are built into the shell and do not exist as separate executable files.
+Examples include `cd`, `echo`, and `pwd`.

+2. **External Commands**:
+These are standalone executable programs located in directories listed in the `PATH` environment variable.
+Examples include `ls`, `cp`, and `grep`.

+3. **Shell Built-in Commands**:
+These are specific to the shell you're using (e.g., Bash) and are not separate programs.
+Examples include `cd`, `echo`, and `export`.

+4. **System Commands**:
+These perform system-level tasks and often require superuser privileges (root access).
+Examples include `shutdown`, `reboot`, and `useradd`.

+5. **Utility Commands**:
+These are general-purpose utilities that provide various functionalities, like text processing, compression, and networking.
+Examples include `sed`, `tar`, and `ping`.

+6. **Package Management Commands**:
+These are used to manage software packages on the system.
+Examples include `apt`, `yum`, and `dpkg`.

+7. **File and Directory Commands**:
+These are used for file and directory operations like `ls`, `cp`, `mv`, and `rm`.

+8. **Text Processing Commands**:
+These commands manipulate and process text data, including `grep`, `awk`, and `sed`.

+9. **Help and Documentation Commands**:
+10. These commands provide assistance and documentation for other commands.
+Examples include `man`, `info`, and `--help` options.

+# alias

+An **alias** is a user-defined shortcut or substitute for a longer command or series of commands.
+It allows you to create custom commands for convenience and efficiency.
+For example, you could create an alias like `alias ll='ls -l'`, so when you type `ll`, it automatically runs `ls -l`.

+# Difference between Help and Man command:
+The choice between using the `help` command and the `man` command depends on the availability of documentation for a particular command:

+**`man` (Manual) Command**:
+Use `man` when you want detailed documentation for a specific command.
+Example: `man ls` provides the manual page for the `ls` command, including detailed usage and options.

+**`help` Command**:
+Not all commands have a `help` command associated with them.
+Some built-in commands or shell-specific commands may support `help` to provide basic usage information.
+Example: `help cd` might display information about how to use the `cd` built-in command in a shell like Bash.

+In summary, use `man` for comprehensive command documentation and `help` for built-in or shell-specific command assistance when available.

+# Reading a man page (manual page)

+Here's how to read a man page and understand its sections:

+1. **Open the Man Page**:
+To open a man page for a specific command or topic, use the `man` command followed by the name of the command or topic.
+Example: `man ls` to open the manual page for the `ls` command.

+2. **Sections**:
+Man pages are divided into sections, each serving a specific purpose.
+Sections are typically numbered from 1 to 9, and they contain information about different topics.

+3. **Navigating the Man Page**:
+Use arrow keys, page up/down, or the spacebar to scroll through the man page.
+Press `q` to exit the man page and return to the command prompt.

+4. **Sections in a Man Page**:
+Man pages are organized into various sections, which are typically indicated by a number and a brief description.
+Common sections include:

+Section 1: User Commands
+These are commands that can be run by regular users.
+Example: `man 1 ls` displays the user command manual for `ls`.

+Section 2: System Calls
+This section contains info about system calls, which are functions provided by the kernel for programmatic access to the operating system's services.
+Example: `man 2 open` provides details about the `open` system call.

+Section 3: Library Functions
+Here, you can find information about library functions provided by the C standard library.
+Example: `man 3 printf` gives details about the `printf` function.

+Section 4: Devices and Special Files
+This section covers device files, drivers, and special files in the `/dev` directory.
+Example: `man 4 tty` explains the `tty` device.

+Section 5: File Formats and Conventions
+Describes file formats, configuration files, and conventions used on the system.
+Example: `man 5 passwd` explains the `/etc/passwd` file format.

+Section 6: Games and Demos
+Contains information about games and demos.
+Example: `man 6 tetris` provides information about a game.

+Section 7: Miscellanea
+Covers various topics such as macro packages, conventions, and standards.
+Example: `man 7 regex` explains regular expressions.

+Section 8: System Administration and Privileged Commands Contains commands that require superuser privileges.
+Example: `man 8 mount` provides information on the `mount` command used for filesystem mounting.

+Section 9: Kernel Routine
+Covers kernel-specific routines and functions.
+Example: `man 9 irq` explains kernel interrupt handling routines.

+# Keyboard Shortcut for Bash

+Here are some common shortcuts for Bash:

+1. **Navigation Shortcuts**:
+`Ctrl + A`: Move to the beginning of the line.
+`Ctrl + E`: Move to the end of the line.
+`Ctrl + U`: Delete from the cursor position to the beginning of the line.
+`Ctrl + K`: Delete from the cursor position to the end of the line.
+`Ctrl + L`: Clear the terminal screen (similar to the `clear` command).

+2. **Editing Shortcuts**:
+`Ctrl + W`: Delete the word to the left of the cursor.
+`Ctrl + Y`: Paste (yank) the most recently deleted text.
+`Ctrl + _` (underscore): Undo the last change (works for many commands).
+`Alt + .` (period): Paste the last argument of the previous command.

+3. **History Shortcuts**:
+`Ctrl + R`: Search through command history interactively.
+`Up Arrow` and `Down Arrow`: Navigate through previously entered commands.
+`!!`: Repeat the last command.
+`!$`: Refer to the last argument of the previous command.

+4. **Tab Completion**:
+`Tab`: Auto-complete file and directory names, or cycle through available options when multiple matches exist.
+`Tab + Tab`: Display a list of possible completions.

+5. **Miscellaneous Shortcuts**:
+`Ctrl + C`: Interrupt (stop) the currently running command.
+`Ctrl + D`: Log out or exit the current shell (when the line is empty).
+`Ctrl + Z`: Suspend the current foreground process (use `fg` to resume).

+6. **Advanced Shortcuts**:
+`Alt + B`: Move backward one word.
+`Alt + F`: Move forward one word.
+`Alt + U`: Convert the characters from the cursor position to the end of the word to uppercase.
+`Alt + L`: Convert the characters from the cursor position to the end of the word to lowercase.

+# What does LTS means?

+LTS stands for "Long-Term Support."
+It is a term commonly used in the software and technology industry to describe a specific type of release or support cycle for software, hardware, or systems.